 The main ‘new’ feature on the Kindle Oasis 2019 is the 7″ screen’s colour adjustability.
 Now while it might look like one small feature but it makes a boatload of difference to the reading experience (at least it did to me).
 A mix of the higher 330 ppi resolution (1680×1264) with the new colour temperature feature, gives you the ease and more importantly the similarity to actual paper that you would need while reading.

 This is the only Kindle which has an amient light sensor and adjusts for you when you move from a dark scenario to a lit one.
 This feature also gets amplified thanks to the 25 LEDs behind the display.
 Of the 25, 12 are white and 13 are amber, allowing the colour adjustability.
 Blue-light filters have been around the world of smartphones for a while now and if they make no difference to you, then you might want to save some money getting the earlier Kindle Oasis.

 Wireless capability still includes Bluetooth and Wi-Fi for audiobook listening and connectivity to download and sync books respectively.

 Kindle Oasis 2019: Daily Use

 In the initial days of using the Kindle Oasis 2019, I wasn’t a fan of the entire weight being one-sided.
-I didn’t like that if I had to change hands while holding the device, I had to rotate the entire thing.
-As the days went by, I stopped minding as much.
-The weight distribution of the device actually tires the hand out far less than the regular Kindles do, thus lesser switching of hands.
+I didn’t like that if I had to change hands while holding the device, I had to rotate the entire device.
+As the days went by, I stopped minding it as much.
+The weight distribution of the device actually tires the hand out much lesser than the regular Kindles do, thus lesser switching of hands.